jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 A Game Boy Rom, sweet.
 Let's run it in OpenEmu and see what this game is like:
 ![Image](./writeup_images/c2_openemu_initial.png)

-A message telling us that we need to entire the correct key combo to obtain the flag.
+A message telling us that we need to enter the correct key combo to obtain the flag.
 Let's see if we can disassemble this file and learn more about whats going on underneath.

-I loaded up my vanilla Ghidra instance and wanted to see if it would be able to disassemble/decompile the Gameboy file at all...
+I loaded up my vanilla Ghidra instance to see if it would be able to disassemble/decompile the Gameboy file at all...
 It turns out that it wasn't able to. =[.
 The functions that it attempted to identify were nonsensical ("RST?") and it wasn't able to disassemble anything with the built-in Z80 language definition.

 ![Image](./writeup_images/c2_vanilla_ghidra.png)